VET: Identifying and Avoiding UI Exploration Tarpits: The Approach

-\begin{itemize}[leftmargin=*] \item \textit{\logoutpattern{}}.
+\begin{itemize}[leftmargin=*] \item \textit{\ExpSpacePartition{}}.
 As shown in Figure \ref{fig:pattern_illust}a, the UI testing tool traverses through a UI subspace (Subspace 2) for a long time after the execution of some action (the red arrow), and the tool is \textit{unable} to return to the previously visited UI subspace (Subspace 1).
 Furthermore, the tool visits much fewer distinct screens after the action.
-Presence of the symptom suggests that the tool has triggered a destructive action, effectively the partition boundary of the entire trace, that prevents the tool from further exploring the app's major functionalities.
-The first motivating example from \S\ref{sec:example} corresponds to this symptom, where clicking the ``OK'' button is the destructive action which gets Ape trapped in several screens related to logging in (Subspace 2) and prevents Ape from further accessing OneNote's main functionalities (Subspace 1).
+The presence of the symptom suggests that the tool has triggered a destructive action (effectively the partition boundary of the entire trace and beginning of the \expName{}) that prevents the tool from further exploring the app's major functionalities.
+The first motivating example from \S\ref{sec:example} corresponds to this symptom, where clicking the ``OK'' button is the destructive action that gets Ape trapped in multiple screens related to logging in (Subspace 2) and prevents Ape from further accessing OneNote's main functionalities (Subspace 1).

-\item \textit{\trappedlocal{}}.
+\item \textit{\TrappedLocal{}}.
 As shown in Figure \ref{fig:pattern_illust}b, the UI testing tool is trapped in a small UI subspace (Subspace 2) for an extended amount of time after the execution of the corresponding destructive action (the red arrow).
 However, the tool is \textit{capable} of returning to the previously visited UI subspace (Subspace 1) despite the difficulties.
 It is also likely that the tool will get trapped again within Subspace 2 after returning to Subspace 1.
-Consequently, the tool spends excessive amount of time in repetitively testing limited functionalities in such hard-to-escape subspace.
-The second motivating example from \S\ref{sec:example} corresponds to this symptom, where clicking the ``START'' button gets Monkey trapped in Screen F and G (Subspace 2).
+Consequently, the tool spends an excessive amount of time repetitively testing limited functionalities in this hard-to-escape subspace.
+The second motivating example from \S\ref{sec:example} corresponds to this symptom, where clicking the ``START'' button gets Monkey trapped in Screens F and G (Subspace 2).
 Clicking ``OK'' helps Monkey go back to Screen E (within Subspace 1) and other functionalities, but it does not take a long time before the tool gets trapped again within Subspace 2. \end{itemize}